Thomas Green (sculptor)

 Thomas Green of Camberwell (c.
-1659–1730) was a British sculptor and master mason described as the "foremost British sculptor of the first quarter of the 18th century".
+1659–1730) was a British sculptor and master mason who was prominent during the first quarter of the 18th century.

 Life

 He was born in or near London in 1659 or 1660.
 He trained as a stonemason being first apprenticed to John Fitch in 1673, transferring to William Hind and becoming a Freeman of the Worshipful Company of Masons in 1681.
 In 1694 he was working under Thomas Cartwright the Elder then under William Holland before obtaining his own yard and company in Camberwell in 1697.

 He specialised in Coats of Arms commissioned by the government (a fashion of the early 18th century) and grave monuments incorporating statues.

 He died in Camberwell around 1730.